niceguy4/8812au-20210629/README.md

   * Vendor drivers, aircrack-ng and morrownr don't resolve issue (as of 8/11/2024)

-My setup is Windows 11 running a Kali (kali-linux-2024.2-vmware-amd64) virtual machine using VMWare.
+Setup was test for Windows 11 running a Kali (kali-linux-2024.2-vmware-amd64) virtual machine using VMWare.
 Kali in Virtualbox works, too (kali-linux-2024.2-virtualbox-amd64) as of 8/11/2024.

 1. First, unplug USB wireless adapter and uninstall drivers for Realtek RTL8812AU including the ulitity app from Windows.